Output-Feedback System Level Synthesis via Dynamic Programming: DP Algorithms for Output-Feedback SLS

-Notice that given $x[\tau]$ as the state and $u[\tau]$ as the control at time $\tau$, \eqn{reformulated_opt} can be seen as a discrete-time state-feedback control problem with state dynamics \eqn{of-state-dynamics}, transition constraint \eqn{of-transition-constraint}, initial condition \eqn{of-initial-condition}, and boundary condition \eqn{of-boundary-condition}.
+Notice that given $x[\tau]$ as the state and $u[\tau]$ as the control at time $\tau$, \eqn{reformulated_opt} can be seen as a discrete-time state-feedback control problem with state dynamics \eqn{of-state-dynamics}, transition constraint \eqn{of-transition-constraint}, initial condition \eqn{of-initial-condition}, boundary condition \eqn{of-boundary-condition}, and system-level constraints \eqn{of-system-level-constraints}.